 If the planned number of remedial and/or prerequisite weeks is amended on the TAA Reemployment and Training Plan (REP), the number is also changed in TWIST.

-Case managers document in TWIST Counselor Notes the actual number of weeks and corresponding dates a trade-affected worker is enrolled in remedial and/or prerequisite training
+Case managers document in TWIST Counselor Notes the actual number of weeks and corresponding dates a trade-affected worker is enrolled in remedial and/or prerequisite training.

 Boards must ensure that Workforce Solutions Office staff uses TWIST service code 190–Prerequisite Training if coursework is required by the training provider prior to a trade-affected worker’s acceptance into a training program, and that staff includes prerequisite training as part of the total training program hours and documents it on the TAA REP.